MPA81/buna-ziua-lume/README.md

 wrap.
-I belive at the time of its creation I was learning how to make a website responsive and was having a hard time finding appropriave view-port sizes.
+I belive at the time of its creation I was learning how to make a website responsive and was having a hard time finding appropriate view-port sizes.
 This resolved that particular issue and it also provided us with a quick html template to start from.
-[RO | un script foarte simplu in vanilaJS facut nințel frumos cu CSS înbrăcat în html ca să funcționeze.
+[RO | un script foarte simplu in vanilaJS facut nințel frumos cu CSS, înbrăcat în html ca să funcționeze.
 Din câte îmi amintesc, la timpul respectiv, învățam responsive web design, si aveam probleme